3ev/phingy/README.md

 ### Adding extra config

 You add should any project specific config to `config/project.properties` if possible.
-If you need to prompt the user for it during build, you can create your own `project:need_configuration` task and depend on it.
+If you need to prompt the user for it during build, you can do so in the `project:config` hook.

 ## Deploying to production servers